 Which political party am I voting for?

 Look, I do not make friends or enemies based on politics.
-I believe you can of course marry someone who believes the opposite of you (take the governor of CA for example).
-What is politics but an abstraction.
-Therefore, I so not want to turn you off, if you enjoy other parts of my blog.
+I believe you can, of course, marry someone who believes the opposite of you (take the governor of CA for example).
+What is politics but an abstraction?
+Therefore, I do not want to turn you off, if you enjoy other parts of my blog.
 Do not worry if you are not in complete agreement politically with me.

 Here are my political views.
-I a financial and social conservative but also anti-war and pro environment and pro services for the poor.
+I a financial and socially conservative but also anti-war and pro-environment and pro services for the poor.
 Let me explain.

 My Republican parties views